TurboGears/tg2docs/docs/cookbook/sprox.rst

 It provides sensible widgets and validators based on your schema, but can be overridden for your own needs.
 FormBase provides declarative addition of fields, ways to limit and omit fields to a set that is appropriate for your application.
-Sprox provides automated drop-down boxes, as well as providing a way to override those widgets for your purposes.  sprox.dojo provides a select shuttle widget to allow your users to enjoy a more friendly interface.
+Sprox provides automated drop-down boxes, as well as providing a way to override those widgets for your purposes.